Mxtthieu/PPMShrinker/README.md

-# reduceHeightBy2
+# PPM Shrinker
-Java code that takes a .ppm image and shrink it
+Takes a ppm file as input and shrinks it